DAOMON-c/3612-Assignment3-Node-API/README.md

 |`/api/results/season/year`|Returns all results for all the races in the season, e.g., */api/results/season/2023*|

 **The above are the only valid api calls provided by the application**
-- Any requests not made using the above api calls   will be met with a "404 Not found error"
+- Any requests not made using these api calls will be met with a **404 Not found error**
 - Requests that do use a valid api call for a non-existent data record will be met with a JSON object containing the appropriate message.

 #### Accessing the application
 The application currently resides at glitch.com
 To make use of any of the above api calls, form your web request as follows: glitc